tytydraco/yessleep/out/Suit_and_Tie.md

 “How far down the way are you?”

 “You know the fork in the road, about a mile or two…” He conjured a mental map, “That way.”
 He gestured west.
-“The yellow one.
+“The yellow one.”

 “Oh… The manor house?!
 Wow… you’re *rich* rich.”